US B1 B2 Visa Interview Questions & Answers

 3. Be ready for follow-up questions

-Sometimes, your answers may lead to additional inquiries.
+Sometimes, your answers may prompt further inquiries.
 For example, if you say you're attending a business conference, they might ask how you found out about it or who invited you.
 Be prepared for these deeper questions.

 4. Avoid saying "I don't know"